Michael J. McGivney: Studies

-Founding of the Knights of Columbus
+Knights of Columbus

 From his own experience, McGivney recognized the devastating effect on immigrant families of the father and wage earner's untimely death.
 Many Catholics were still struggling to assimilate into the American economy.
 On March 29, 1882, while an assistant pastor at Saint Mary's Church in New Haven, Connecticut, McGivney founded the Knights of Columbus, with a small group of parishioners, as a mutual aid society, to provide financial assistance, in the event of the men's deaths, to their widows and orphans.
 The organization developed as a fraternal society.
 McGivney was also known for his tireless work among his parishioners.

 McGivney spent seven years at St. Mary's, then became pastor of St. Thomas Church in Thomaston in 1884.
 He died from pneumonia at the age of 38 in Thomaston on the eve of the Assumption in 1890.

 The Knights of Columbus was among the first groups to recruit blood donors, with formal efforts dating to 1937 during the Great Depression.
-As of 2013, the order has more than 1.8 million member families and 15,000 councils.
+As of 2013, the order had more than 1.8 million member families and 15,000 councils.
 During the 2012 fraternal year, the order donated $167 million and 70 million man-hours to charity.

 By 2020, the order reached the 2 million member mark.
-During the 2019 fraternal year, the order donated $187 million and 77 million man-hours to charity.
+During the 2022 fraternal year, the order donated $185 million and 49 million man-hours to charity.

 Cause of beatification and canonization

 In 1996, the Roman Catholic Archdiocese of Hartford opened the cause for canonization, an investigation into McGivney's life with a view towards formal recognition by the Catholic Church of his sainthood.
 Gabriel O'Donnell is the postulator of McGivney's cause.
 He is also the director of the Fr.
 McGivney Guild, which now has 150,000 members supporting his cause.

-The diocesan investigation was closed in 2000, and the case was passed to the Congregation for the Causes of Saints in Vatican City.
+The diocesan investigation was closed in 2000, and the case was passed to the Congregation for the Causes of Saints in the Vatican City.
 On March 15, 2008, Pope Benedict XVI approved a decree recognizing McGivney's heroic virtue, thus declaring him as "Venerable."

 As of 5 May 2015, a miracle attributed to McGivney's intercession was under investigation at the Vatican.
 On May 27, 2020, the miracle attributed to the intercession of McGivney was approved by Congregation for the Causes of Saints and authorized by Pope Francis.
 The Miracle involved the healing of Michael "Mikey" Schachle in his mother's womb after being given a zero percent chance of survival by doctors at Vanderbilt Medical Center in 2015.